titanicoctopus/Notes/UE2 Text Canvans.md

 ----

 The flame elemental dungeon consists of machinery which keeps the dispersed body of Kuulvak suspended to power x.
-The Frozen Flame is a glaive built to absorb the flame magic and bri
+The Frozen Flame was built to absorb the essence of Kuulvak and to distribute it to the devices.
+This process is reversible.

+The heart

 **Missing texts**